-Credit card balances rose only a slight 0.1 percent in January, despite a fiscal cliff cut in take-home pay and higher prices at gasoline pumps that cut into consumers' spending power.
+Credit card balances rose in January, as a fiscal cliff cut in take-home pay and higher prices at gasoline pumps caused consumers to lean more on their plastic.

 “Mainly that (increase) was driven by student loans, where the risk is being picked up by the federal government” said Keith Leggett, senior economist at the American Bankers Association.